 Dr. Mukesh Nyati has over twenty years of experience in basic and translational oncology.
-He is a tenured Associate Professor in the Department of Radiation Oncology at the University of Michigan, supervising junior faculty and post-doctoral fellows in the laboratory.
-His administrative responsibilities include the Cancer Biology Division’s daily operations and organizing weekly academic seminars as well as the Cancer Biology Course that prepares Radiation Oncology residents for their board exams.
+He is a tenured Professor in the Department of Radiation Oncology at the University of Michigan, supervising junior faculty and post-doctoral fellows in the laboratory.
+His administrative responsibilities include organizing Cancer Biology Course that prepares Radiation Oncology residents for their board exams.
 Dr. Nyati actively participates in the peer review process for many journals and the grant review process for NIH, NCI, DOD, SBIR, and STTR.
-He served as a consultant for CTEP for clinical development of AT13387 and AZT9291.
+He served as a consultant for CTEP for clinical development of AT13387 and AZD9291.

 Dr. Nyati is involved in three major type of research.